Mohammad Hossein Fahmideh: Military service

-According to his official biography, Fahmideh was a 13-year-old boy from Qom who, at the outbreak of the war in 1980, left his home without his parents knowing to go to southern Iran and aid in the defence of Khorramshahr, then a city at the frontlines of the conflict.
+According to his official biography, Fahmideh was a 13-year-old boy from Qom who, at the outbreak of the war in 1980, left his home without his parents' knowledge to go to southern Iran and aid in the defence of Khorramshahr, then a city at the frontlines of the conflict.
 In the besieged city of Khorramshahr, he fought side-by-side with older Iranian soldiers.
 Fahmideh was amongst the Iranians who engaged in fierce house-to-house battles in which thousands of Iraqis and Iranians were killed.
 At one point, Iraqi forces had pushed the Iranians back as they were passing through a very narrow canal.
 Due to a lack of RPG-7 rockets and the sensitive formation of the Iraqi tanks, Fahmideh, seeing that his older comrades were already dead or wounded, wrapped himself in a grenade belt from a nearby corpse, pulled the pins out, and jumped underneath an advancing Iraqi tank, killing himself and disabling the tank.
 This led the Iraqi tank column to believe that the Iranians had extensively mined the area, and ceased their advance.
 Later, Voice of the Islamic Republic of Iran broadcast a breaking news story describing the incident.

+A near identical tactic was previously used in the Second Sino-Japanese War.
+At the 1937 Battle of Shanghai, a suicide bomber halted a tank column by detonating himself beneath the lead vehicle.

+During the 1938 Battle of Taierzhuang, Chinese suicide troops again charged at tanks with explosives strapped to their bodies.

 In Iran, Fahmideh's story inspired many Iranians during the war to risk death to protect the country, and has been heralded by leaders in Iran from Ruhollah Khomeini to Mohammad Khatami.
 Khomeini declared Fahmideh to be an Iranian national hero, and made references to him in several of his speeches:

 Fahmideh is buried in the Behesht-e Zahra cemetery in Tehran in section 24, row 44, number 11.
 A monument to him was erected on the outskirts of Tehran and has become a place of pilgrimage for young religious Iranians.
 In the years following Fahmideh's death, murals have been erected throughout Iran, book bags displaying him were sold to children, and, in 1986, a postage stamp was issued in his memory.
 Streets, hospitals, schools, and a sports stadium have been named in his honour.
-The day of his death, October 30, marks the "Student Basij Day" in the official calendar of the Iranian state.
+The day of his death, 30 October, marks the "Student Basij Day" in the official calendar of the Iranian state.

+Award

 Fahmideh was posthumously awarded the first-grade Order of Fath on 27 September 1989 after the Iran–Iraq War, becoming its first recipient.